 Comparing the City of Raleigh’s Old and New Design

 As you can see, some design elements were inspired by the classic City of Raleigh seal, such as the yellow and green palette and, of course, the symbolic Oak Tree.

 However, the design itself has been modernized.
-Clean, minimalist designs are the trend in 2018, so the extra flourish and busy lines in the classic wreath have been removed in favor of more flat features.
+Clean, minimalist designs are the latest design trend, so the extra flourish and busy lines in the classic wreath have been removed in favor of more flat features.
 Instead, the colors and shapes are offer sharp, angular, and clean.

 Duo-Tone Color Gradient

 The logo utilizes modernized duo-tone color gradients and minimal textures.
 Bright, eye-catching color palettes are also popular.
 Note how the matte, dull forest green and mustard yellow from the classic logo have been replaced with lighter, brighter versions of the color spectrum.

 Large, bold typography is a modern design trend.
 You can see how the classic seal features a retro serif font with feet on the tips.
 Nowadays, typography designers prefer sans serif fonts.
 While this logo doesn’t reach too far outside the box on the typography, it does make use of prevailing trends.

 The City of Raleigh, also known as the City of Oaks, has always drawn inspiration from the natural beauty of our landscape.
 Look no further than Moore Square, where historic oaks stand alongside the growing skyline of our city.
 We even lower a giant acorn for New Year’s Eve.
 So the new logo is centralized around a strong, sturdy oak, and makes heavy use of symbolism to convey the past and future of Raleigh.

 - The Oak Tree – Representative of the City of Oaks and our natural history.